pydata/xarray/doc/user-guide/data-structures.rst

     dt

 It is at tree construction time that consistency checks are enforced.
-For instance, if we try to create a `cycle` the constructor will raise an error (:py:class:`~xarray.InvalidTreeError`):
+For instance, if we try to create a `cycle`, where the root node is also a child of a decendent, the constructor will raise an (:py:class:`~xarray.InvalidTreeError`):

 .. ipython:: python